message/iata/CA.md

 7. Passengers must arrive at Abbotsford International (YXX), Calgary (YYC), Edmonton (YEG), Halifax (YHZ), John C. Munro Hamilton International (YHM), Kelowna International (YLW), Montreal (YUL), Ottawa (YOW), Quebec (YQB), Regina International (YQR), Region of Waterloo International (YKF), Saskatoon John G. Diefenbaker International (YXE), St. John's International (YYT), Toronto Pearson (YYZ), Toronto Billy Bishop (YTZ), Vancouver (YVR), Victoria International (YYJ) or Winnipeg (YWG).
 - This does not apply to passengers arriving on direct flights from St. Pierre and Miquelon.
 8. Passengers could be subject to quarantine for 14 days; details can be found at <a href="https://travel.gc.ca/travel-covid/travel-restrictions/flying-canada-checklist">https://travel.gc.ca/travel-covid/travel-restrictions/flying-canada-checklist</a>
-- This does not apply to passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 15 days (day of vaccination + 14 days) before arrival, and their accompanying children younger than 12 years.
-The certificate must be in English, French or accompanied by a certified English or French translation.
-Vaccines accepted are: AstraZeneca (Covishield), AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Covaxin, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm or Sinovac.
-A combination of vaccines is accepted.
-More details can be found at <a href="https://travel.gc.ca/travel-covid/travel-restrictions/covid-vaccinated-travellers-entering-canada">https://travel.gc.ca/travel-covid/travel-restrictions/covid-vaccinated-travellers-entering-canada</a>
-9. Passengers are subject to a COVID-19 molecular test on day 1 and day 8 after arrival.
 - This does not apply to:
-- passengers with a positive COVID-19 test taken at least 14 days and at most 180 days before departure of the last direct flight to Canada.
-Tests accepted are: CRISPR, Ct, detection of the E gene, detection of the N gene, detection of Orf1a/b, detection of the RdRp gene, detection of the S gene, ddPCR, isothermal amplification, LamPORE, NAAT, NAT, NGS, PCR, qPCR, RNA, RT-LAMP, RT-PCR, sequencing and WGS;
-- residents of Point Roberts in Washington in the USA entering Canada to return to their place of residence;
-- passengers who are members of the Canadian Forces or a visiting force traveling on duty;
+- passengers younger than 12 years traveling with their vaccinated parents/guardians;
-- the COVID-19 molecular test on day 8 after arrival does not apply to passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 15 days (day of vaccination + 14 days) before arrival.
-The certificate must be in English, French or accompanied by a certified English or French translation.
-Vaccines accepted are: AstraZeneca (Covishield), AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Covaxin, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm or Sinovac.
+- passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 15 days (day of vaccination + 14 days) before arrival.
+The certificate must be in English or French or be accompanied by a certified translation to English or French.
+- Vaccines accepted are: AstraZeneca (Covishield), AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Covaxin, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm or Sinovac.
 A combination of vaccines is accepted.
-More details can be found at <a href="https://travel.gc.ca/travel-covid/travel-restrictions/covid-vaccinated-travellers-entering-canada">https://travel.gc.ca/travel-covid/travel-restrictions/covid-vaccinated-travellers-entering-canada</a> ;
+- More details can be found at <a href="https://travel.gc.ca/travel-covid/travel-restrictions/covid-vaccinated-travellers-entering-canada">https://travel.gc.ca/travel-covid/travel-restrictions/covid-vaccinated-travellers-entering-canada</a>;
-- more exemptions can be found at <a href="https://tinyurl.com/y33jxz4f">https://tinyurl.com/y33jxz4f</a>
+9. Passenger could be subject to COVID-19 molecular test upon arrival.
+Details can be found at <a href="https://travel.gc.ca/travel-covid/travel-restrictions/covid-vaccinated-travellers-entering-canada">https://travel.gc.ca/travel-covid/travel-restrictions/covid-vaccinated-travellers-entering-canada</a>
 10. All travel restrictions may be prolonged as necessary for public health reasons.